 There is a lot of research on this topic, and the answer is not entirely clear.
 Some studies say that money does make us happier, while others say that it doesn’t have a significant effect.

-So what does make us happy?
+What then, contributes to our satisfying feelings and true happiness?
 According to research, it’s things like strong relationships, feeling connected to a larger purpose, and having a sense of control over our lives.
-It’s receiving a 1099 MISC tax form for a job well done, knowing that you contributed in a significant way to society and used your skills to make a living.
+It's receiving a 1099 MISC tax form for a job well done, knowing that you contributed in a significant way to society and used your skills to make a living.

 The Bottom Line

-- Take some time to figure out what really matters to you.
+Take some time to figure out what really matters to you.
 What are your values and desires?
 What makes you happy in the long run?

-- Make a plan for how you want your life to look.
+Make a plan for how you want your life to look.
 What steps can you take to move closer to your goals?

-- Start saying no to things that don’t matter.
+Start saying no to things that don’t matter.
 When we say no to instant gratification, we free up time and energy for the things that are truly important to us.

-- Practice self-compassion.
+Act with self-compassion.
 When we’re caught in the cycle of instant gratification, it’s easy to be hard on ourselves.
 But self-compassion can help us break out of this mindset.